sophistry/url_cache/README.md

 		...
 	}

 4. Thats it!
-Just continue using $html->link as you usually do.
+Just continue using $this->Html->link as you usually do.

 By default all the cache will be stored in one file.
 You can set the option Configure::write('UrlCache.pageFiles', true) and each page will keep a seperate cache.